 I am authorized to receive embargoed news releases on important, global stories, through the Science Media Centre of Canada, the Royal Society, Nature Research and the World Weather Attribution Network.
-I'm a member of the Science Writers and Communicators of Canada and the Canadian Association of Journalists.
+I'm a member of the Science Writers and Communicators of Canada, the Canadian Association of Journalists and a past member of the American Association for the Advancement of Science.

-A couple of years ago, I joined an international team ofwriters, providing articles for a Swiss-based, online journal, “Focusing
+Three years ago, I joined an international team ofwriters providing articles for the

 In 1986, I received one of several awards, when the Centre for Investigative Journalism chose my radio documentary about high cancer rates among uranium miners in northern Saskatchewan as the best in the country that year.